madjar/blog/src/python/pyramid-persona.rst

 :date: 2012-09-01 15:30
 :tags: pyramid, persona, python

-A few days ago, the first beta of persona_ was released, and I though it would be nice to try it as a authentication mechanism in my next project.
+A few days ago, the first beta of persona_ was released, and I thought it would be nice to try it as a authentication mechanism in my next project.
 For the pyramid framework, the persona documentation pointed to this blog post : `Painless Authentication with Pyramid and